 Bone Broth for Good Health

 The long, slow cooking of bones and vegetables in water brings out many important and vital nutrients locked away in the marrow and the bones themselves.
-Homemade broth is an excellent source of many important minerals, (calcium, magnesium, silicon and trace minerals), amino acids, and health promoting gelatin.
+Sometimes called "Jewish penicillin", homemade broth is an excellent source of many important minerals, (calcium, magnesium, silicon and trace minerals), amino acids, and health promoting gelatin.

 1. Homemade broth is delicious!